TAMIYA

 - Availability:

-- This item usually ships in 2 to 3 business days.
+- THIS ITEM MAY NOT ARRIVE BY DEC 24th.
+This item usually ships in 2 to 3 business days.
 Please call for in store availability.

 - Width: